- The importance of finding breast cancer early

 - References: Breast cancer early detection

-Factors with uncertain, controversial, or unproven effect on breast cancer risk
+Factors with unclear effects on breast cancer risk

 Diet and vitamin intake